 Chloramine, a combination of chlorine and ammonia, is increasingly popular because it stays stable through miles of pipe and forms fewer regulated THMs, helping utilities meet federal compliance.
 That sounds like a win, and for THMs it is.
 But the ammonia introduces a different, less-regulated tradeoff: nitrogen-containing byproducts, most notably nitrosamines such as N-nitrosodimethylamine (NDMA).

-Here is the contrarian point worth sitting with.
-NDMA is a probable human carcinogen and potential developmental toxicant, yet the EPA does not set a federal drinking-water limit for it.
-Because it is unregulated, most utilities are not required to monitor or report it, so a pregnant woman on chloraminated water can be exposed to a byproduct that never appears on her Consumer Confidence Report.
+Here's the part worth sitting with.
+NDMA is a probable human carcinogen and a possible developmental toxicant, and the EPA sets no federal drinking-water limit for it.
+Since it's unregulated, most utilities don't have to monitor or report it.
+A pregnant woman on chloraminated water can be drinking a byproduct that never shows up on her Consumer Confidence Report.
 California, one of the few states to act, set a non-enforceable notification level around 10 parts per trillion.
-"Fewer THMs" does not mean "fewer byproducts," it means a different byproduct that gets less attention.
+So "fewer THMs" doesn't mean "fewer byproducts."
+It means a different byproduct, one nobody is watching as closely.

 What Removes Chloramine, Chlorine, and Their Byproducts?